-A qualitative researcher either consciously or unconsciously takes up a position, (Lumsden, 2012) and especially In Indigenous Knowledge research, this non-neutral stance needs to be acknowledged.
-Within an indigenous worldview the knowledge-discovery process is influenced by sociocultural experiences and histories that continually shape thinking (Mutua & Swadener, 2004).
-Even in a positivist paradigm, the choice of fields, focus of funds, approaches to problem solving, and ways of validating knowledge are determined by convention and particular worldviews – ‘objectivity’ is in itself a positioned stance.
-In evolving Indigenous Methodologies there is a need to challenge the distanced perspective of the anonymous detached researcher who holds the power along with the scientific academy.
+A qualitative researcher either consciously or unconsciously takes up a position, (Lumsden, 2012).
+In IK research, a non-neutral stance needs to be acknowledged since the knowledge-discovery process is influenced by sociocultural experiences and histories that continually shape thinking (Mutua & Swadener, 2004).
+In evolving Indigenous Methodologies there is a need to challenge the distanced perspective of the anonymous, detached researcher who holds the power along with the scientific academy.
+The intention of the story is to give readers the agency to decide the meaning – even with positionality statements, as presented here.

-In Africa particularly, knowledge and religion and culture are aligned.
-Christianity and African religion are a strong feature of rural life.
-This is not to say that there are not Tensions and paradoxes across these features (as we shall see in the narratives).
-African worldview is permeated by religious ideas, (Mbiti, 1969; Oladipo, 2002).
-This worldview divides life less into the common binaries of: secular – sacred; pre-logical – logical; magical – scientific (Biakolo, 2002).
-Rural culture encourages a more holistic examination of phenomena.
-Laurens van der Post (1982:67) explains-complains ‘We [Westerners] are the greatest civilisation of know-alls that has ever been created’, and ‘…in this advancement we have lost some of our humanity’.
-Again, in conversation with Jung, he said: ‘For all our pose of all-knowing, we ourselves had utterly lost the feeling of being known.’ (van der Post, 1978:104).
-In this paper we attempt to introduce a remediation to this dilemma.

-The metaphor of a ‘journey’ is often used to describe research (Castle, 2013; Cram, Chilisa & Mertens, 2013).
-Packing for a journey is influenced either by experiences of previous journeys, or by known (or even imagined) conditions of the journey.
-The journey has a path, a purpose, a way of travelling, fellow travellers, critical events, chance encounters and a destination.
-There is a relationship between researcher life-experiences and the research process: before the journey, during the journey and at the destination.
-We reason that our life experiences are a noteworthy part of the baggage (and resources) we carry into any research study.
-Researcher life experiences are especially influential in IK research, where recent trends emphasise methodologies that are consistent with the life ways of community participants (Chilisa, 2012; Louis, 2007; Smith, 1999).
+There is a relationship between researcher life-experiences and the research process.
 Our personal stories (or position statements) illustrate how life experiences influenced our research curiosities, interests and intentions and how we engaged with participants in collaborative relationships.
-The position statements introduce three separate research projects that are all distinct and personal – yet provide insight into the research rationale and quality of the process.
+The position statements introduce three distinct research projects but provide insight into the research rationale and quality of the process.

+In the following sections the authors tell a story of who they are so that the tacit knowing we bring provides an example of how Indigenous Knowledge research includes the one who comes to know through participation in community.

 Author2

-[This research project sought to identify the indigenous knowledge and worldview in a remote rural community in South Africa with the intention of seeking aspects of knowledge that may be infused into the school science curricula.]
+[This research project sought to identify the IK and worldview in a remote rural community in South Africa with the intention of seeking aspects of knowledge that may be infused into the school science curricula.]